simevo/process-app/README.md

          sudo rmmod vboxnetflt
          sudo rmmod vboxdrv

+  then start the emulator like this:

+         emulator -avd NexusS_23 -qemu -enable-kvm

-  if you wish to switch back to virtualbox:
+- if you wish to switch back to virtualbox:

          sudo rmmod kvm_intel
          sudo rmmod kvm

+NOTE: The HAXM driver does not support emulating a 64 bit system image on Intel systems based on Core microarchitecture (Core, Core2 Duo etc.).
+All systems based on Nehalem and beyond are supported.
+(Corei3, Core i5 and Core i7 machines).

 ###Inspecting with Chrome / Chromium